jweissman/orsino/docs/mm.md

 - **Constructed Resilience** (Immune to poison, sleep and disease.
 Weak to physical damage.)<br/>Immunity to Poison, Immunity to Disease, Immunity to Sleep, 50% resistance to Bludgeoning, 50% resistance to Piercing, 50% resistance to Slashing<br/>
 **Disciplined**<br/>
 - **Disciplined** (This creature has a disciplined mind and body, granting it enhanced focus and resilience.)<br/>Improve to hit by 1, improve bonus damage by 1, improve Save versus Magic by 2, improve evasion by 3<br/>
 ### Colossus
-_Colossus is a Wandering Giant from the caves, 55 years old.
-They are of average build with spiky hair, dark eyes and an unreadable disposition._
+_Colossus is a Wandering Giant from the caves, 52 years old.
+They are of average build with dark hair, dark eyes and an unreadable disposition._

 |   |   |   |   |   |   |
 |---|---|---|---|---|---|